-Many of the experiments devoted to the measurement of the muon momentum spectra and intensity (vertical and inclined directions) have been carried out since the '70s.
-The results are often in disagreement with one another; the discrepancies are significantly larger that the experimental reported errors.
+Many of the experiments devoted to the measurement of the muon momentum spectra and intensity (vertical and inclined directions) have been carried out since the 1970s.
+The results are often in disagreement with one another; the discrepancies are significantly larger than the experimental reported errors.
 Recently new instruments, mainly spectrometers designed for balloon experiments or used primarily in CERN LEP and LHC experiments and used also to CR studies, have added new valuable information.

 The vertical muon intensity at sea level is a quantity that varies with the geomagnetic latitude, altitude, solar activity and atmospheric conditions.
-When comparing muon ob-

-5 servations at low energies (< 20 GeV/c) it is important to know the year and location where the measurements were made (Cecchini and Sioli, 2000).
+When comparing muon observations at low energies (< 20 GeV/c) it is important to know the year and location where the measurements were made (Cecchini and Sioli, 2000).

 The geomagnetic field tends to prevent low energy cosmic rays from penetrating through the magnetosphere down to the Earth's atmosphere.
-At any point on the Earth one can define a threshold (or cut-off) rigidity for cosmic rays arriving at a particular applies and azimuth angle.
-Drimery public having lower rigidity are deflected by the
+At any point on the Earth one can define a threshold (or cut-off) rigidity for cosmic rays arriving at a particular zenith and azimuth angle.

-- zenith and azimuth angle.
 Primary nuclei having lower rigidity are deflected by the action of the geomagnetic field and do not produce muons at that latitude.
 The cut-off values range from less than 1 GV near the geomagnetic poles to about 16 GV for vertical particles near the equator.
-As CR primaries are predominantly protons and nuclei, it results that at a given location the intensity from the West is stronger than that from the East.
-The geomagnetic effects are important for sea level muons up to about - $E{\mu} \sim 5 \,\text{GeV}$ , and the effect is larger at higher altitudes.
+As CR primaries are predominantly protons and nuclei, it results that at a given location the intensity from the west is stronger than that from the east.
+The geomagnetic effects are important for sea level muons up to about $E{\mu} \sim 5$ GeV, and the effect is larger at higher altitudes.

-The 11 yr solar cycle influences the primary CR spectrum at the top of the atmosphere, as the configuration of the Interplanetary Magnetic Field varies.
+The 11-yr solar cycle influences the primary CR spectrum at the top of the atmosphere, as the configuration of the interplanetary magnetic field varies.
 It results that the cosmic ray flux is significantly modulated up to energies of about 20 GeV.

-- Most experiments are not exactly performed at sea level.
-A correction to take into account the dependence of the flux from the altitude must be included.
-For muon momenta above 10 GeV and altitudes H less than ~ 1000 m the vertical muon flux can be parameterized as $I{\mu}(H) = I{\mu}(0)e^{-H/L(p)}$ , where L(p) = 4900 + 750p is a scale factor (in meters) which depends on muon momentum, p (measured in GeV/c). - Changes in pressure and temperature in the atmosphere above the detector produce variations which will be considered in §5.2.
+Most experiments are not performed exactly at sea level.
+A correction to take into account the dependence of the flux on the altitude must be included.
+For muon momenta above 10 GeV and altitudes H less than ~ 1000 m, the vertical muon flux can be parameterised as $I{\mu}(H) = I{\mu}(0) e^{-H/L(p)}$, where L(p) = 4900 + 750 p is a scale factor (in metres) which depends on muon momentum, p (measured in GeV/c).

+Changes in pressure and temperature in the atmosphere above the detector produce variations which will be considered in Sect.
+5.2.